Cogmasters/concord/cee/README.md

-# A single file library to provide C++ STL like functionalities
+# A single file library to provide similar productivity of C++ STL

+But it does not intend to replicate C++ STL

 ## How to use it ?